Types of Braces

 Traditional Metal Braces

 Traditional braces are still by far the most popular orthodontic treatment option for children and teenagers.
 Modern improvements have made them more affordable, comfortable and effective than ever before.
 Despite innovations in other orthodontic treatment methods, metal braces are still a great way achieve your ideal smile.

 Ceramic “Clear” Braces

 The Cost of Braces and Insurance

-Traditional metal braces from a board-certified orthodontist like Dr. Park at OoLi Orthodontics start at $3,000.
-Depending on severity of treatment needed, they can cost as much as $7,000, although such cases are much less common, and most of our patients fall in the $3,000-$5,000 range.
+Traditional metal braces from a board-certified orthodontist like Dr. Park at OoLi Orthodontics start around $4,000.
 Braces variants, including Invisalign, fall into this same average range of $4,000 – 5,500.